 Now, it is time to specifically help our youngest learners continue to grow even through distance learning and support early childhood educators and programs as they provide emergency care and education.
 It is becoming increasingly clear that early childhood education (ECE) is in a state of crisis.
-We, along with other state and national advocates, are working to ensure that the state and Congress include supports and resources that are essential for ECE providers to remain open now and into the future.
+We, along with other state and national advocates, are working to ensure that the state and Congress include supports and resources essential for ECE providers to remain open now and into the future.

 Before the COVID-19 outbreak, most ECE centers and education providers were already operating on razor-thin budgets and low employee compensation.
 A recent survey from the National Association for the Education of Young Children (NAEYC) found that most childcare programs across the U.S. are at risk of closing permanently.